rokudev/unit-testing-framework/docs/unit-test-framework.md

 ### Annotations

-Alternatively you could use the following annotations to specify your test cases and setup/teardown functions.
+You could use the following annotations to specify your test cases and setup/teardown functions.

 **' @Test** - A test case function.